 - Then click on Done.

-- Certificate and Password must be entered in the Management console later, under Certificate and Password (see below).
+- Certificate and Password must be entered in the Administration Portal later, under Certificate and Password (see below).

 Note!
-This Service Account can be used for both setting up the MDM and also for Android VPP.
+This Service Account can be used for both setting up the MDM and also for App Store Account.
 Alternatively, you can create two separate service accounts.

 - In the menu (left arrow in illus.) select API Manager and from there under APIs & Services→Library (right arrow in illus.).

-- The API Libary will then be displayed.
+- The API Library will then be displayed.

 - Enter Admin SDK in the search bar (arrow in illus.).

-- Select Admin SDK in the search results and then click on Enable.
+- Select Admin SDK in the search results and then click on Enable (arrow in illus.).

-- Then search for the Google Play EMM API in the API Libary and add this in the same way.
+- Then search for the Google Play EMM API in the API Library and add this in the same way.

 Note!
-If you are using two separate service accounts, enable API Admin SDK for the account you use to manage the MDM and enable API Google Play EMM for the account dedicated to Android VPP.
+If you are using two separate service accounts, enable API Admin SDK for the account you use to manage the MDM and enable API Google Play EMM for the account dedicated to App Store Account.

-- Go to Management console and select Control Panel→ General Settings→ MDM→ Configure→ Android MDM.
+- Go to Administration Portal and select Administration→ Settings→ Android Enterprise→ Configure.

-- If you are using Google Firebase Cloud Messaging (FCM), copy the server key and the sender ID into the management console under Server key und Sender ID (upper arrow in illus.).
+- If you are using Google Firebase Cloud Messaging (FCM), copy the server key and the sender ID into the Administration Portal under Server key und Sender ID (upper arrow in illus.).

-- As an alternative to FCM, you can define an interval under Automatic Interval Sync (AIS) at which the users’ devices will be regularly synchronised.
+- As an alternative to FCM, you can define an interval under Device synchronization at which the users’ devices will be regularly synchronized.
 Policies and profiles will then be pushed to the devices at the specified interval.

 Note!
-Use either Google Firebase Cloud Messaging or Automatic Interval Sync.
+Use either Google Firebase Cloud Messaging or the device synchronization.

 - Make the following settings for the User account type→ Google Accounts:

-- Primary domain: Enter the company domain here that you use for G Suite.
+- Primary domain: Enter the company domain here that you use for Google Workspace.

-- Super admin e-mail address: Enter the email address of the Google Admin account that you also use for G Suite.
+- Super admin e-mail address: Enter the email address of the Google Admin account that you also use for Google Workspace.

 - Service account e-mail address: Enter the service account ID here.